-The Easton Lions have been living in, giving back & serving Easton since 1931!
+The Easton Lions have been living in, giving back, and serving Easton since 1931!
 We do whatever is necessary to help our community.
-Whether it’s raising money for toolships or rolling up our sleeves at the Yardley-Wood Rink, we’re helping our neighbors to make Easton a great place to live.
+Whether it’s raising money for scholarships & toolships or helping prepare the Rockery for the annual Holiday Festival, we’re helping our neighbors to make Easton a great place to live.
 If you’re interested in volunteering, leading projects, networking and having fun – you can do all of this and more as a Lions club member.

-Lions Clubs offers a volunteer opportunity that fits your lifestyle.
+Lions Clubs offer volunteer opportunities that fit your lifestyle.
 Whether you are looking to lend a helping hand or pursue a leadership role, Lions has an option for you.
-Being a Lion allows you to help change lives, and you can commit as much time as you wish and as your schedule allows.
+As Lion you will change lives.
+You commit the time and talents as your schedule allows.

 The Easton Lions are the largest club in New England with over 150 members!
-We generally have 60-75 members at our meetings which are on the 2nd and 4th Wednesdays of the month (September – June) at the VFW on Rockland Street in Easton.
+We generally have 60-75 members at our meetings which are on the 2nd and 4th Wednesdays of the month (September – June) at the Hall on Foundry Street (Easton Knights of Columbus) in Easton.
 Meetings start at 6:30 PM with a social 1/2 hour with the meeting starting at 7:00 PM.
 Every meeting includes a meal and we are usually done by 8:30.

 Are you interested in helping others and meeting new people?
 As a Lion, you will:

 Volunteering your time not only helps those in need, but also gives you a sense of pride and accomplishment that comes from deep within.